bbbburns/goodreads-to-obsidian/README.md

 ### Obsidian Book Template

 This is a helpful template for your Obsidian if you are using Templater and want to merge what I have here with the Obsidian Book Search plugin.
 I copy this to my Templates directory as a file called BookTemplate.md.
 Then I setup Templater and the Obsidian Book Search plugin to use this template.
-NOTE: This template is DIFFERENT than the one the python script uses.
+NOTE: This template is DIFFERENT than the one the Python script uses.
 This template here is for Obsidian.

 ```
 ---